metashot/awemags/README.md

 The options related to this step are:
 - `--skip_msa`: skip BUSCO SCG MSA

-The main **outputs** are:
+Main **outputs**:
-- `sgc/faa`: this folder contains the single-copy genes (SCG, one per FASTA file)
+- `sgc/faa`: this folder contains the single-copy genes (one SCG per FASTA file)
 - `sgc/msa`: contains the MSA for each SCG

-### Phylogenetic tree inference (requires `--skip_msa=false`)
+### Phylogenetic tree inference (requires MSA)
+For each SCG MSA, columns represented in <50% of the genomes or columns with less than 25% or more than 95% amino acid consensus are trimmed in order to remove sites with weak phylogenetic signals[[1]](#1).
+To reduce total number of columns selected for tree inference, the alignment was further trimmed by randomly selecting `floor( MAX_NCOLS / N_GENOMES )` columns, where `MAX_NCOLS` is the maximum number of columns for the final MSA (parameter `--max_ncols`, default 5000) and `N_GENOMES` is the total number of the input genomes.
+Finally, the trimmed MSAs are concatenated into a single MSA and the phylogenomic tree is inferred using RAxML.

+The options related to this step are:

 - `--skip_tree` skip phylogenetic tree inference
 - `--max_ncols`: maximum number of MSA columns (taken randomly) for tree inference (default 5000)
 - `--seed_cols`: random seed (default 42)
 - `--raxml_mode`: RAxML mode , "default": default RAxML tree search algorithm or "rbs": rapid bootstrapping full analysis

-    raxml_nsearch = 10
-                                             // "default" mode only: number of
-                                             inferences on the original
-                                             alignment using // distinct
-    randomized MP trees (if ­10 is specified, RAxML will compute // 10 distinct ML trees starting from 10 distinct randomized maximum parsimony // starting trees) raxml_nboot = "autoMRE"
+- `--raxml_nsearch`: "default" mode only: number of inferences on the original alignment using distinct randomized MP trees (if ­10 is specified, RAxML will compute 10 distinct ML trees starting from 10 distinct randomized maximum parsimony starting trees) (default 10)
-// "rbs" mode only: bootstrap convergence criterion or number of bootstrap // searches (see -I and -#/-N options in RAxML) tree tree concat_msa trim msa
+- `--raxml_nboot`: "rbs" mode only.
+Bootstrap convergence criterion or number of bootstrap searches (see -I and -#/-N options in RAxML) (default "autoMRE")

+Main **outputs**:
+- `tree/trim_msa`:
+- `tree/concat.msa.faa`:
+- `tree/...`

 ### Taxonomy classification and gene prediction
 - `skip_taxonomy`: skip the taxonomy classification (MMseqs2)